 III.
 What Makes Champions Successful

 They understand the essential requirements of God’s Word and they live by them.

-Paul said in 2 Timothy 3:14, “But as for you, continue in what you have learned and have become convinced of.”
+- Paul said in 2 Timothy 3:14, “But as for you, continue in what you have learned and have become convinced of.”

-Revelation 3:3 says, “Remember, therefore, what you have received and heard; obey it, and repent.”
+- Revelation 3:3 says, “Remember, therefore, what you have received and heard; obey it, and repent.”

-Proverbs 4:13 says, “Hold on to instruction, do not let it go; guard it well, for it is your life.”
+- Proverbs 4:13 says, “Hold on to instruction, do not let it go; guard it well, for it is your life.”

-B. Champions know how to implement God’s strategy for the task.
+B. Champions know how to implement God’s strategy for the task

-To obtain the victory, He tells Moses to use the rod, David the slingshot, Elisha the mantle, and Shamgar an eight-foot stick.
+- To obtain the victory, He tells Moses to use the rod, David the slingshot, Elisha the mantle, and Shamgar an eight-foot stick.

-To overthrow the enemy, He tells Gideon to stand still, David to move forward, and Joshua march in circles.
+- To overthrow the enemy, He tells Gideon to stand still, David to move forward, and Joshua march in circles.

-To secure the victory, He tells Noah to enter the boat, Peter to exit the boat, and Paul and the prisoners to hold onto the fragments of the boat.
+- To secure the victory, He tells Noah to enter the boat, Peter to exit the boat, and Paul and the prisoners to hold onto the fragments of the boat.

 - To successfully minister, He tells Philip to leave Samaria, Peter and John to enter Samaria, and the other Apostles to remain in Jerusalem.

 Champions have discovered that God has a strategy for every event and that’s why they are successful: they implement that strategy!

 But don’t misunderstand this.
 The discovery of a miracle-formula doesn’t create a Champion for God!
-Yes, implementing God’s strategy is vitally important but as Elisha’s protege (Gehazi) discovered, following a prescription of touching the staff to the dead boy’s head had no resurrection power!
+Yes, implementing God’s strategy is vitally important but, as Elisha’s protege (Gehazi) discovered, following a prescription of touching the staff to the dead boy’s head had no resurrection power!
 So-called “formulas” are always mixed with something more than the formula itself.

 Ultimately, it took the descent of the Holy Spirit on the Day of Pentecost before the Apostles could fully comprehend God’s plan for them.
 And this is what God offers to Christians today!
 As our Chief Partner in life, the Holy Spirit provides us with divine counsel, guidance, and power for living.

 Are you a champion?
 You can be!
 Imagine yourself as such.
-Jesus said in Revelation 3:21, “he that overcomes will I grant to sit with Me in my throne, even as I also overcame, and am set down with My Father in His throne.”
-What an amazing opportunity!
-One day, we will join the King of the Universe, centerstage, and rule on His seat of authority.
-While we anticipate that day, we are in “training for reigning”!
+Jesus said in Revelation 3:21, “He that overcomes will I grant to sit with Me in my throne, even as I also overcame, and am set down with My Father in His throne.”
+What an amazing assignment awaits our future!
+One day, we will join the King of the Universe centerstage and rule on His seat of authority.
+While that is astounding, God has designed this life to prepare us for that day.
+We are in “training for reigning”!